Australia Study Abroad at the University of Wollongong

 The study themes also incorporate a variety of practical field study such as volunteer opportunities and academic projects.
-Students interested in the study themes follow the normal application procedure for Wollongong and inform Program Advisor David Watkins of their interest in a study theme.
+Students interested in the study themes follow the normal application procedure for Wollongong and inform the Wollongong program advisor of their interest in a study theme.

 Are there any restrictions or additional requirements for courses I can take?

 Yes!
 Please find below restrictions or additional information about courses at Wollongong:

 - Faculty of Creative Arts: 200 level and above are restricted to students majoring in the relevant study area